HarunUYGUC/HarunUYGUC/README.md

 - 🌱 I'm currently learning Python on my own with the help of Udemy.
 - 🔭 I’m currently working on Python's main structures like "If - For - Functions"
-- 📫 How to reach me: GitHub: HarunUyguc or StackOverFlow: Harun UYGUÇ.
+- 📫 How to reach me: GitHub: HarunUYGUC or StackOverFlow: Harun UYGUÇ.
 - 💬 You can something ask me about Python.
 - ⚡ My Thoughts: I've been thinking for almost a year about my further career and now I'm considering to be a Data Scientist or Machine Learning Engineer.